 20 Ideas on How to Supercharge Your Mailing List Growth

-Mailing lists are one of the most effective marketing instruments, ever.
+Mailing list is one of the most effective marketing instruments, ever.
 Here are 20 methods how to increase the sing up rate on your web properties and offline.
 Social media is getting more and more important, but mailing lists are still extremely important in regular communication, lead generation and sales.

 1. Never say “Join our newsletter”